-Topic 7: Global Business Sustainability.
-Restricted to students pursuing the Leadership in Global Sustainability minor.
-Explore the role of sustainability in the corporate sector; how businesses partner with others for sustainability goals; how to value sustainable business practices; and reporting on corporate sustainability.
-Only one of the following may be counted: Accounting 378 (Topic: Global Busn Sustainability), 378 (Topic 7), Finance 337 (Topic 3), Business, Government, and Society 370 (Topic 5).
-Offered on the letter-grade basis only.
+Topic 12: Global Business Sustainability.
+Same as Business, Government, and Society 372T (Topic 12) and Finance 337T (Topic 12).
+Restricted to students pursuing the leadership in global sustainability minor.
+Explore the role of sustainability in the corporate sector.
+Examine how businesses partner with others for sustainability goals, how to value sustainable business practices, and how to report on corporate sustainability.
+Only one of the following may be counted: Accounting 372T (Topic 12), 378 (Topic: Global Busn Sustainability), Business, Government, and Society 370 (Topic 5), 372T (Topic 12), Finance 337 (Topic 3), 337T (Topic 12).